Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 # Excel

-An [ExcelDataNode](../../../reference/#taipy.core.data.excel.ExcelDataNode) is a specific data node used to model xlsx file data.
+An `ExcelDataNode^` is a specific data node used to model xlsx file data.
 To add a new _Excel_ data node configuration, the `taipy.configure_excel_data_node` method can be used.
 In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), a mandatory and three optional parameters can be provided.